 You are in our Global Site

 The coating thickness meter can non-destructively measure the thickness of non-magnetic coatings (such as aluminum, chromium, copper, enamel, rubber, paint, etc.) The thickness of a non-conductive coating (eg, enamel, rubber, paint, plastic, etc.) on a metal substrate (eg, copper, aluminum, zinc, tin, etc.).
-The coating thickness meter has the characteristics of small measurement error, high reliability, good stability, and easy operation.
+The coating thickness meter including eddy current coating thickness measurement has the characteristics of small measurement error, high reliability, good stability, and easy operation.
 It is an indispensable testing instrument for controlling and ensuring product quality.
 It is widely used in manufacturing, metal processing, chemical industry, commodity inspection and other testing fields.

 When the principle of magnetic induction is used, the thickness of the coating is measured by the magnitude of the magnetic flux flowing from the probe through the non-ferromagnetic coating into the ferromagnetic substrate.
 The size of the corresponding magnetoresistance can also be measured to indicate the thickness of the coating.
 The thicker the coating, the greater the reluctance and the smaller the flux.
 The coating thickness meter using the principle of magnetic induction can in principle have the thickness of the non-magnetic coating on the magnetic substrate.
 Generally, the magnetic permeability of the substrate is required to be above 500.
 If the cladding material is also magnetic, a sufficiently large difference in permeability from the base material is required (eg nickel plating on steel).
 When the probe with the coil wound on the soft core is placed on the sample to be tested, the instrument will automatically output the test current or test signal.
 Early products used a pointer gauge to measure the magnitude of the induced electromotive force, and the instrument amplified the signal to indicate the coating thickness.
 In recent years, circuit design has introduced new technologies such as frequency stabilization, phase locking, and temperature compensation, and uses magnetic resistance to modulate measurement signals.
 It also adopts patented integrated circuit and introduces microcomputer, so that the measurement accuracy and reproducibility have been greatly improved.